top of page

 • Copper absorption unblocked ✓

-When K dropped to 1, the protocol was changed:
+When her potassium dropped to 1, the protocol was changed:

-Her body had been maintaining on 3mg copper with minimal zinc interference.
-When copper was removed entirely and replaced with 45mg zinc, she collapsed within 30 days.
+Her body had been maintaining on 3 mg of copper with minimal zinc interference.
+When copper was removed entirely and replaced with 45 mg of zinc, she collapsed within 30 days.

 This reveals two critical truths:

-1. At age 88 with K at 1, she needed MORE copper, not less
+1. At age 88 with potassium at 1, she needed MORE copper, not less.

 Standard Eck ratios (10.7:1, 12:1) work for many people.